 Frequently Asked Questions

-Community-Based Renewable Energy, often called community-solar, provides a way for participating subscribers who do not have privately-owned rooftop solar to benefit from the electricity generated by a solar energy facility located in their utility service territory.
+Community-Based Renewable Energy, often called shared-solar, provides a way for participating subscribers who do not have privately-owned rooftop solar to benefit from the electricity generated by a solar energy facility located in their utility service territory.
 Only solar projects are eligible for the initial phase with 8 megawatts of capacity available in our service territories.

-When a subscriber organization with a community solar facility is approved, customers on the island where the project will be built may become subscribers to that facility by applying directly to the subscriber organization.
+When a subscriber organization with a shared solar facility is approved, customers on the island where the project will be built may become subscribers to that facility by applying directly to the subscriber organization.
 To the extent not already approved by the electric company, the subscriber organization will submit the name of potential subscribers to the electric utility on that island to confirm eligibility and maximum level of participation, however, final approval and enrollment is up to the subscriber organization.